N-SPC700/OpenMarioWorld/README.md

 # OpenMarioWorld
-source clone of jfk mario world
+A source clone of JFK Mario World.